-Page caching is another method which can help you to improve the load time of your web pages and thus optimize your site for the search engines.
-Page load time can significantly impact your user experience and your site’s ability into convert visitors into buyers or into leads.
+Page caching is another method that can help you to improve the load time of your web pages and thus optimize your site for the search engines.
+Page load time can significantly impact your user experience and your site’s ability to convert visitors into buyers or into leads.
 In fact, experiments at Google have revealed that just a half second’s difference in load times can cause up to a 20% reduction in web traffic.
-For this reason, the search engine companies are considering page load time to be an increasingly important factor for determining your site’s rank in the search results.
-This means you’ll need to take measure in reducing the size of your image files and your pages as a part of your SEO strategy.
+For this reason, search engine companies are considering page load time to be an increasingly important factor for determining your site’s rank in the search results.
+This means you’ll need to take measures in reducing the size of your image files and your pages as a part of your SEO strategy.

-An Explanation of Page Caching and It’s Benefits
+An Explanation of Page Caching and Its Benefits

 Cached pages are served up as static HTML versions of a page in order to avoid potentially time-consuming queries to your database.
 Cached pages are created when search engine companies like Google store a “back-up” version of your page which can be served up to a user in place of the most recent version of your page.
 This is beneficial when serving the most recent version of a page requires accessing database information, which can take more time than serving up an already stored (cached) version of the page.

-For example, in the screen shot below, the search results give the user an option of viewing the cached version of the website instead of the “live” version:
+For example, in the screenshot below, the search results give the user an option of viewing the cached version of the website instead of the “live” version:

-If the user chooses the cached version of the web page, they’ll be served a version of the page which will notifies them that a more recent version of the page is also available and that they are viewing a cached version:
+If the user chooses the cached version of the web page, they’ll be served a version of the page which will notify them that a more recent version of the page is also available and that they are viewing a cached version: